openvinotoolkit/openvino/docs/install_guides/installing-openvino-yum.md

-# Install Intel® Distribution of OpenVINO™ toolkit for Linux Using YUM Repository {#openvino_docs_install_guides_installing_openvino_yum}
+# Install Intel® Distribution of OpenVINO™ Toolkit for Linux Using YUM Repository {#openvino_docs_install_guides_installing_openvino_yum}

-This guide provides installation steps for Intel® Distribution of OpenVINO™ toolkit Runtime for Linux distributed through the YUM repository.
+This guide provides installation steps for Intel® Distribution of OpenVINO™ toolkit for Linux distributed through the YUM repository.

-From 2022.1 release, the OpenVINO Model Development Tools can only be installed via PyPI.
-If you want to develop or optimize your models with OpenVINO, see [Install OpenVINO Model Development Tools](installing-model-dev-tools.md) for detailed steps.
+From 2022.1 release, the OpenVINO™ Development Tools can only be installed via PyPI.
+If you want to develop or optimize your models with OpenVINO, see [Install OpenVINO Development Tools](installing-model-dev-tools.md) for detailed steps.

 > **IMPORTANT**: By downloading and using this container and the included software, you agree to the terms and conditions of the [software license agreements](https://software.intel.com/content/dam/develop/external/us/en/documents/intel-openvino-license-agreements.pdf).
 Please review the content inside the `<INSTALL_DIR>/licensing` folder for more details.

-## System requirements
+## System Requirements

 The complete list of supported hardware is available in the [Release Notes](https://software.intel.com/content/www/us/en/develop/articles/openvino-relnotes.html#inpage-nav-8).

-**Operating Systems**
+**Operating systems**

 - Red Hat Enterprise Linux 8, 64-bit

 ## Install OpenVINO Runtime

-### Step 1: Set up the repository
+### Step 1: Set Up the Repository

 1. Create the YUM repo file in the `/tmp` directory as a normal user:
    ```